openforis/sepal-doc/docs/source/cookbook/planet_mosaic.rst

 Scale
 ^^^^^

 You can set a custom scale for exportation by changing the value in the :code:`scale` field.
-Requesting a smaller resolution than images native resolution will not improve the quality of the output, just its size so keep in mind that PlanetLab data native resolution is 4.7 m.
+Requesting a smaller resolution than the image's native resolution will not improve the quality of the output, just its size so keep in mind that PlanetLab data's native resolution is 3 - 4.1 m (altitude dependent Ground Sample Distance,  `see more info <https://assets.planet.com/docs/Planet_Combined_Imagery_Product_Specs_letter_screen.pdf>`__).

 Destination
 ^^^^^^^^^^^

-You can export the image to :guilabel:`sepal workspace` or to :guilabel:`google earth engine asset`.
-The same image will be exported but in the first case you will find it in :code:`.tif` format in the :code:`downloads` folder, in the second one the image will be exported to your GEE account asset list.
+You can export the mosaic composition to :guilabel:`sepal workspace` or to :guilabel: GEE as an `asset`.
+The same image will be exported but in the first case you will find it in :code:`.tif` format in the :code:`downloads` SEPAL folder, in the second one the image will be exported to your GEE account asset list.

 .. warning::